Support Your Local Sex Worker

-words by Elle Stanger
+words by Elle Stanger (she/they)

 In the midst of this COVID pandemic and worldwide lockdowns, more of us are staying home and keeping company with our cells, laptops, and tv screens.
 Which means more porn watching and digital hookups.
 In this springtime of social distancing, even mainstream media sex-education experts began recommending folks to masturbate and engage in online and digital sex.